How it all started…

 In the end, we had very nice dinners every night.
 Claire, who recently joined us from California treated us to a Mexican night & a Poke Bowl feast.
 Our co-founder, Nick, who is an avid barbecuer and gets premium cuts of meat yearly as a Christmas gift, showed off his skills by making burgers, even if it meant driving to Bordeaux at 9 p.m. because we forgot the burgers in the supermarket.

 No Mexican night without tequila

-There is more to designing a frictionless experience that making sure everyone has wine & food in their bellies, although that should arguably be your number 1 & 2 priority, and while there was definitely room for improvement on some other aspects (yes wifi I’m talking to you) I’ll go ahead and call this one VALIDATED.
+There is more to designing a frictionless experience than making sure everyone has food in their bellies, although that should arguably be your first and second priority, and while there was definitely room for improvement on some other aspects (yes, wifi, I’m talking to you) I’ll go ahead and call this one VALIDATED.